-With over 2 million non-English speakers currently residing in the UK, it is important to consider how they will access vital services during this time.
+With over 2 million non-English speakers in the UK, we must consider how they can access vital services during COVID-19.

 This graph shows that mental health affects both men and women across the UK.
-The Government, NHS, and multiple charities have been working to set up helplines and communications in order to provide lifesaving support.
-DA Languages wants to work to make that vital support available regardless of language barriers.
+Thankfully, the government, NHS and multiple charities set up helplines and communications to provide lifesaving support.
+DA Languages wants to work to make that vital support available to all, regardless of language barriers.

-Of course, non-English speakers are not the only community affected by this crisis, the deaf and hard of hearing community are also vulnerable during this time.
-This is of special significance as the deaf community are more likely to suffer from mental health problems in comparison to the rest of the population.
+Of course, non-English speakers are not the only community affected by this crisis.
+The deaf and hard of hearing community are also vulnerable during this time.

-While the lockdown and the need to self-isolate keep us safe from COVID19 it is making the work of mental health professionals more difficult as face to face meetings cannot take place, which can be extremely distressing.
-Especially if you are a patient used to speaking with a professional and having an interpreter present for any appointments.
+While the lockdown helps keep us safe from COVID-19, it is making the work of mental health professionals more difficult.
+Face to face meetings cannot take place, which can be extremely distressing.
+This distress is heightened if you are a patient used to speaking with a professional and having an interpreter present for any appointments.

 During this time, we want to support the amazing work being done by all essential and frontline staff including all mental health workers.
 Remote working conditions require remote working solutions.